 When Budenholzer went to Milwaukee, Jenkins followed, and he was a key part of the team’s defensive efficiency while securing the No. 1 seed in the East for the 2019 playoffs and making the Eastern Conference Finals.

-Why he will work in Memphis
+Why he will work well for the Grizzlies

 Taylor Jenkins is genuine about building relationships.
 That has been a big issue in Memphis under the new ownership group.
 David Fizdale couldn’t build a strong relationship with his key players (including Marc Gasol), and it got him fired midway through the 2017-18 season, which was when Bickerstaff took over.
 Fans hope Jenkins can not only make a connection with the players but the community as well.